asgood23/STATIONS/made-with-samples/100-bastards.md

 ## 56. Miss Understanding

-You’re a young woman who understands everything, and yet you cause those around you to misunderstand everything.
+You understand everything, and yet you cause those around you to misunderstand everything.
 Start with +3 Wisdom.
 Your shapeshifting violin is a key to another universe.

 [*Chris Air*](http://chrisair.itch.io)*: “Miss Understanding” by Kamasi Washington*